 Also consider

-- Focal Bathys: If style is important to you, Focal's premium ANC Bluetooth over-ear headphones are great alternatives to the Mark Levinson and AirPods Max picks on this page.
+- Focal Bathys: If style is important to you, Focal's premium ANC Bluetooth over-ear headphones are great alternatives to the Mark Levinson (and the AirPods Max) picks on this page.
 They have a compellingly big, spacious, clear and full-bodied sound, coupled with a gorgeous design and the bonus of high-quality aptX Adaptive Bluetooth and USB-C wired listening.

 - Sony WF-1000XM5: While the premium Bose earbuds boast the best ANC we have ever come across in a pair of buds, these Sonys come very close to their sound-blocking ability and offer a slightly more insightful sound.
 They're more affordable than the Bose QuietComfort Ultra too.

-- Bowers & Wilkins Px7 S2e: Worth considering if you have a bigger budget than the Sony WH-1000XM5 on this page demand.
-They're considerably more stylish in our eyes and take the edge when it comes to sonic insight.
+- Bowers & Wilkins Px7 S2e: Stylish and competitive Sony WH-1000XM5 alternatives.
+They're considerably more visually striking in our eyes and just about take the edge when it comes to sonic insight.
 The complete portable headphones package, inside and out.
 We simply find the cheaper Sonys better value when it comes down to the wire.

 - Bowers & Wilkins Pi8: Better-sounding Bose QuietComfort Ultra alternatives and real contenders for class-leading status at this ultra-competitive end of the market.
 They don't block high-frequency sound quite as well as the Bose do, though.